ZachHolmesDev/T1A3-terminal-app/HELP & How To.md

 1. Ensure you have Python 3.10 or higher installed on your system.
 You can download the latest version of Python from https://www.python.org/downloads/.

-2. Clone or download the T1A3 Weather CLI repository.
+2. Clone or download the T1A3 Weather CLI repository at [zholmes430/t1a3-terminal-app](https://github.com/zholmes430/t1a3-terminal-app).

 3. Open a terminal or command prompt and navigate to the root directory of the T1A3 Weather CLI.